Degenerate skyrmionic states in synthetic antiferromagnets: Introduction

 \section{Introduction}

-Ever increasing demand of device miniaturization and low power consumption has led to shift the research interest from conventional storage technology towards low dimensional magnetic solitons, viz. chiral domain wall, magnetic vortices, skrymions \cite{skyrme}, etc. Skyrmionics has drawn significance research interest because of its potential in future magnetic logic and memory devices due to their small size and the ability to set them into motion with significantly smaller critical current densities\cite{fert2013skyrmions}.
+Ever increasing demand of device miniaturization and low power consumption has led to shift in the research interest from conventional storage technology towards low dimensional magnetic solitons, viz. chiral domain walls, magnetic vortices, skrymions \cite{skyrme}, etc. Skyrmionics has drawn significant research interest in nanotechnology because of its potential in future magnetic logic and memory devices due to their topological protection, small size, and the ability to set them into motion with significantly smaller threshold current density \cite{fert2013skyrmions, finocchio2016magnetic}.
+Skyrmions may be used for the development of the futuristic neuromorphic and probabilistic based computers \cite{jakob_thermal, neuro,jena_gbel_ma_kumar_saha_mertig_felser_parkin_2020}.

-Skyrmion could be stabilized by various interaction (i) Dzyaloshinskii -- Moriya Interaction (DMI)\cite{dzyaloshinsky1958thermodynamic, moriya1960anisotropic,fert1981}, (ii) Heisenberg frustrated exchange interaction, \cite{okubo2012multiple}(iii) dipolar interaction \cite{lin1973bubble, garel1982phase} (iv) four spin exchange \cite{heinze2011spontaneous} in a magnetic system.
-However for different types of interactions the skyrmions may have different size and energetically allowed values of topological integer (\textit{Q}) and helicity ($\gamma$)\cite{nagaosa2013topological}.
-The direction of DMI vector ($\Vec{D}$) is determined by symmetry consideration.
-Systems with lower symmetry than $c_{3v}$ can give rise to the antiskyrmion spin structure.
-Such system prefers a particular rotational sense, which determines a single value of Q and $\gamma$ for skyrmions.
-Skyrmion formed due to dipolar interaction are relatively bigger in size and have helicity degree of freedom.
-However skyrmion in frustrated ferromagnet is interesting as it could have both the $Q$ and $\gamma$ degrees of freedom.
-Recently, higher order skyrmion ($Q>2$) and coexistence of skyrmion and antiskyrmion in frustrated ferromagnets has been predicted using $J_1$--$J_2$--$J_3$ classical Heisenberg model. \cite{zxcv, zhang2017skyrmion, leonov2015multiply, leonov2017edge}

-Experimentally stabilization skyrmion has been reported both in bulk material and thin film systems.\cite{binz_vishwanath_aji_2006,muhlbauer2009skyrmion, yu_onose_kanazawa_park_han_matsui_nagaosa_tokura_2010, yu_kanazawa_onose_kimoto_zhang_ishiwata_matsui_tokura_2010, yu2012skyrmion} .
-On the contrary antiskyrmions have been observed in bulk material but not in thin films yet \cite{hoffmann2017antiskyrmions}.
-In order to stabilize antiskyrmions in thin films with perpendicular magnetic anisotropy (PMA), the sign of the DMI has to be opposite along both in-plane directions (i.e along x and y) of the thin film\cite{camosi2018micromagnetics}.
-Recently it has been shown that for Au/Co/W(110) thin films with $C_{2v}$ symmetry can give rise to anisotropic DMI \cite{bogdanov1989thermodynamically}.
-Theory predicts thatFe/W(110) thin film could give rise to anisotropic DMI, which is necessary for stabilization of antiskyrmion \cite{hoffmann2017antiskyrmions, hoffmann_zimmermannFe}.